What does digital product passport mean?

 Minespider working definition

-A digital product passport is a structured electronic data set associated with a product, product model, batch, or item, depending on the applicable product rules.
-It contains or provides controlled access to information required by the relevant ESPR delegated act, including product identity, compliance or conformity information, sustainability characteristics, durability, repairability, circularity, and other product-specific information where required.
-The passport is accessed through a data carrier and linked to relevant identifiers.
-The digital product passport is the product-specific data set; the DPP system is the infrastructure used to create, access, update, exchange, verify, and preserve that data set.
+A digital product passport is the structured electronic data set for a product, product model, batch, or item under the relevant ESPR delegated act.
+It is a product-specific data set accessed through a data carrier with controlled access; the DPP system is the infrastructure used to create, access, update, exchange, verify, and preserve it.

 Common boundary mistakes